 Requirement 5: Protect all systems against malware and regularly update anti-virus software or programs

 Since new threats emerge almost daily, protecting your employees’ workstations is extremely important.
-Make sure that all workstations are equipped with anti-virus software that is regularly updated.
+Make sure all workstations are equipped with anti-virus software that is regularly updated.
 The anti-virus software must be set up in such a manner that only authorized personnel can disable or modify it.
 Using legacy anti-virus software that only relies on signature is not enough.
 Look for a next generation end point security tool that offers more.

 Requirement 6: Develop and maintain secure systems and applications

 This is one requirement you want to go beyond the bare minimum on.
 There is simply too much at stake to skimp here.
 The following are the security best practices you should build in to your Secure Software Development Lifecycle (SDLC).